infinitespace-studios/infinitespace-studios.github.io/_posts/2014-01-03-goodbye-monogame.md

 tags:
   - "gamedev"
   - "monogame"
+summary: Life sometimes kicks you where it hurts.
 ---

 Its been a while since my last blog post, allot have happened since then.
 Firstly for all of your looking for the [MonoGame](http://monogame.net) tutorials, I'm afraid they are gone :(.
 The backup database I had was corrupt and the hacker completely ruined the live db.
 So I'm sorry for those of you coming here looking for those articles.